swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     export PS1="[\u@\h \w]\$ "
     alias my_smallest='wc * | sort -k 3 -n | head -n 1'

-Now logout and login again, and confirm that those variables and aliases are set with the `set` command and `alias` command, respectively.

-Many experienced users will gradually build up a long list of important variables and aliases.
+These variables should then be available to you in the future.
+On a server, these variables would be avialable even after you log out and log back in.
+Many experienced users will gradually build up a long list of important variables and aliases for tasks they do frequently.

 * * * *